It’s time for a good laugh, and I have the perfect one to share. It involves my daughter, a sandbox, and a fight about a pair of pants.

 One morning before school I went into her room and she was wearing a super short dress.
 Short like it should have been re-purposed as a shirt, which was my intention, but it wasn’t hers.
 She was wearing this shirt-dress (literally a dress that had become a shirt by then) and her little pink underwear was sticking out of it.
 She had decided it would be all right to depart the house that way.

-how to buy viagra online I tried the direct route.
+click here to find out more I tried the direct route.